Peak 7 Short-Term Rental Rules

 Peak 7 Short-Term Rental Rule Changes

 The entirety of the Peak 7 area is part of unincorporated Summit County, rather than being located within town boundaries.
-As a result, the controlling short-term rental ("STR") rules for Peak 7 are those promulgated by the Summit County Board of County Commissioners (“BoCC”).
+As a result, the controlling short-term rental rules for Peak 7 are those promulgated by the Summit County Board of County Commissioners (“BoCC”).
 Examples of significant Summit County areas that fall within the BoCC's jurisdiction for enacting short-term rental rules include Copper Mountain, Dillon Valley, Keystone, Mesa Cortina, Peak 7, Summit Cove and Wildernest.

 Peak 7 Short-Term Rental Licenses

-As part of those short-term rental ("STR") license rules, the BoCC also adopted a Peak 7 Responsible Agent requirement.
+As part of the 2018 Peak 7 short-term rental rules, the BoCC also adopted a Peak 7 Responsible Agent requirement.
 For Peak 7, a Responsible Agent is defined as follows: "a person or company... [who] shall be available 24 hours per day, 7 days per week to respond to potential issues and violations...."
 The BoCC established a Hotline to receive complaints that arise regarding Peak 7 short-term rental properties.
-When a member of the public submits an initial complaint concerning a Peak 7 short-term rental, it is directed to the Responsible Agent for the property at issue.
-And then, the Peak 7 Responsible Agent must be able to affirmatively respond to the complaint within one hour of notification to rectify the complaint regarding their Peak 7 short-term rental property.
-As part of their response, the Regulations also expressly require that the Responsible Agent shall "respond to the complaint, including visiting the site if necessary."
-If violations reported to the Hotline are not corrected or if there are repeat offenders, County staff will then pursue more formal action against the Peak 7 short-term rental property owner.
+When a member of the public submits an initial complaint concerning a Peak 7 short-term rental, it is directed to the Responsible Agent for the Peak 7 property at issue.
+And then, the designated Responsible Agent must affirmatively respond within one hour of notification to rectify the complaint regarding their Peak 7 short-term rental property.
+As part of their response, the Regulations also expressly require that the Peak 7 Responsible Agent shall "respond to the complaint, including visiting the site if necessary."
+If violations reported to the Hotline are not corrected or if there are repeat offenders, Summit County staff will then pursue more formal action against the Peak 7 short-term rental property owner.

 Peak 7 Short-Term Rental Occupancy Limit

-- Single family, duplex and townhome units: a) 2 persons per bedroom plus 4 additional occupants; OR b) 1 person per 200 square feet of living area, whichever allows for a greater occupancy
+- Peak 7 single family homes, duplexes and townhomes: a) 2 persons per bedroom plus 4 additional occupants; OR b) 1 person per 200 square feet of living area, whichever allows for a greater occupancy

-- Condominium units: Either (a) or (b) below, whichever allows for a greater occupancy
+- Peak 7 condos: Either (a) or (b) below, whichever allows for a greater occupancy

 - a) 2 persons per bedroom plus 4 additional occupants, or 2 persons per bedroom plus 2 additional occupants in buildings with interior egress components less than 44 inches wide and without a sprinkler system; OR